The Canterbury Tales |

 (Chaucer did not finish this tale.)

-already 10 oclock, comments briefly on the importance of not wasting time, then calls upon the lawyer to tell his tale.
+o’clock, comments briefly on the importance of not wasting time, then calls upon the lawyer to tell his tale.
 The lawyer says he will cooperate but points out that the selection of his tale poses a problem because it is difficult to find one that the writer Chaucer has not already told in one book or another (although, the lawyer says, Chaucer's meter and rhymes are not always on the mark).
 Then

 Summary of the Tale